nestjs/docs.nestjs.com/content/recipes/prisma.md

 #### Integration

-Almost done.
 Now, let's create a module for our Prisma integration.

 ```typescript
 @@filename(prisma.service)